pupilfirst/wd301-scripts/react-app-state/using-context/README.md

 From React v17 onwards, we've to pass a default value to our context object.
 And in this case we've passed the string `light` as default value.
 Which means, we want our theme to load the **light mode** by default.

 ### Step 2: Setting the provider
-Next, we are going to open primary index.tsx file (i.e src/App.tsx file).
+Next, we are going to open primary main.tsx file (i.e src/main.tsx file).
 And there we will import our ThemeContext.
 ```tsx
 ...
 ...